Meipporul: Production

-Natty Kumar, son of T. N. Janakeraman who produced Mogamul (1994), Krish Bala, a software engineer for Napster, and Narayan Sundararajan, a research scientist in Intel, teamed up and decided to make a Tamil film because they wanted to shoot it entirely in the United States.
-Film editor and director B. Lenin has edited Meipporul, while Chris Eldridge, a Hollywood cinematographer, had wielded the camera.
-The background music had been composed by John Mazzei who had several Hollywood films, documentaries and The Oprah Winfrey Show to his name.
-The film was shot in San Francisco and other parts of in California in 40 days.
+Natty Kumar, son of T. N. Janakeraman who produced Mogamul (1994), Krish Bala; a software engineer for Napster; and Narayan Sundararajan, a research scientist in Intel, teamed up and decided to make a Tamil film because they wanted to shoot it entirely in the United States.
+The film was edited by B. Lenin, photographed by American cinematographer Chris Eldridge, and the background music was composed by John Mazzei who had several Hollywood films to his credit.
+The film was shot in San Francisco and other parts of in California in 40 days, while post-production took place in Chennai.

 Soundtrack

 The soundtrack was composed by Rahul Atul, Aub Delane, Ponch Satrio and Nandha Swamee.
-The soundtrack, released in August 2008, features five tracks.

-Release
+Release and reception

-The film had a limited release on 24 April 2009 in the United States.
-The film was released on 1 May 2009 in India and had a wide release on that date in the United States.
+The film was released on 1 May 2009 in India.

-Critical reception

 Malathi Rangarajan of The Hindu said, "Many things about Meipporul appeal - some don’t.
 Yet, for first-timers who are new to the medium, the effort is laudable".
 Pavithra Srinivasan of Rediff.com wrote, "Despite its rather stilted performance, Meipporul is refreshing for its Hollywood-style take on things.
 Worth a watch".
-Indiaglitz stated, "An engrossing and entertaining movie, with a group of mostly first-timers on-screen, Meiporul is a movie that is worth watching.
-What is striking are the unexpected twists and turns in the story that reminds one of reading late writer Sujatha's novels".
 Mythily Ramachandran gave it 2.5 out of 5 and said, "This is a film that you can enjoy with the family, popcorn and coke in hand.
 Meipporul certainly breaks away from the stereotypes and is a laudable effort by first-timers.
-Bhama Devi Ravi of The Times Of India gave 2.5 out of 5 and wrote, "A good screenplay coupled with slice-of-life acting will get you the target audience, and frankly 'Meipporul' scores from the word go".
+Bhama Devi Ravi of The Times of India gave 2.5 out of 5 and wrote, "A good screenplay coupled with slice-of-life acting will get you the target audience, and frankly 'Meipporul' scores from the word go".
 Malini Mannath of Chennai Online said, "The heartening thing about the movie is that the narrative never tries to resort to gimmicks and the momentum is maintained through genuine use of suspense element".

-Box office

-With no advertisements or marketing, the film had a below-average opening at the Chennai box office.